 II.
 Philosophical Teaching Points

 Central to our program’s success is the inquiry method of learning.
 Our programs include discussions, rather than relying on presentations that require participants to sit quietly and listen.
 A successful discussion has participants asking and answering questions.
 Don’t worry about wrong answers.
 There will be time to correct misconceptions.
 Participants begin with the inquiry question “What types of turtles are found in this body of water?”
 From this starting point, they may develop other questions, such as “What parts of the body of water do turtles prefer?” or “What types of bait work best?” or “What is the effect of camouflage on trapping efficiency?”
-We also suggest that leaders address the following, which have been important aspects of our approach to teaching:
+Assuming that the leader has the background knowledge, we also suggest addressing the following points, which have been important aspects of our approach to teaching:

 Share natural history information about the aquatic turtle species common in the area.